 Your exploration of Johanna-Margaretha with Jenny Tours is not over after you finish your meal.
 Once you finish eating, you’ll get to chill at the plantation for a while until the sun goes down.
-It needs to be pitch-black for your next activity, searching for caimans in the nearby mangrove swamps!
+It needs to be pitch-black for your next activity interest tours with free cancellation, searching for caimans in the nearby mangrove swamps!

 The caimans don’t come out until after sundown, so it’s pitch black in the swamps at that time.
 Roël donned a head lamp and took me on a boat ride further down the canal, looking for the reflection of eyes in the spotlight.
 At one point, you’ll have to lie flat in the boat as you pass beneath a very low bridge.